crums-io/crums-pub/big_pic.md

 Here, by a "commitment scheme", I mean that, and a bit more.
 A *state declaration* (last item in the section above) is not just a cryptographic commitment: it's also a *contractual* commitment by the agent issuing it.
-That is, if an agent is discovered to be tampering with their ledger (their new state receipts conflict with thier previously declared state receipts), the ledger *they* keep (!), they may be taken to court.
+That is, if an agent is discovered to be tampering with their ledger (their new state declarations conflict with previous ones, old receipts conflict with the new state), the ledger *they* keep (!), they may be taken to court (for misrepresentation, business fraud, etc.).

+The *cryptographic* commitment scheme used for this format of receipts, is new.
+I call it a *skip ledger*.
+Its details are not central to my pitch here; its capabilities are.
+What's important is that there exists technology that allows receipts to have those properties I enumerated in the previous section.

 ## Identity: Whose Ledger?

 A ledger is known by its latest state declaration.
-Technically, it's identity is pinned to a single 32-byte hash contained in the state structure.
+(Technically, it's identity is pinned to a single 32-byte hash contained in the state structure.)
 But whose state declaration is it?
 The approach taken here is much like git: every ledger (repo) is on an equal footing.
 Identity management can be layered in, or on top of, state declarations.
 For example, state declarations may be signed (using cryptographic keys issued by a reputable CA).
 Or a ledger's live state can be made available